 - Apply online through Veterans Online Application (VONAPP).
 It’s recommended that this application be submitted to VA at least two months prior to the start of your proposed term of enrollment so your application is processed in a timely manner.

-- Please review the information under Benefits Available to find a complete list of additional forms needed for each benefit chapter depending on your enrollment status.
+- Please review the information under Benefits Types to find a complete list of additional forms needed for each benefit chapter depending on your enrollment status.
 Complete appropriate forms, gather responses, and submit.

 - First-time students will need to turn in the proper paperwork to the CCA Student Records office.
 A VA school certifying official must have copies of specific forms you submit to VA in order to verify your status each semester.
 Your enrollment will not be verified if copies of these forms aren’t turned in.